 Keep in mind that integration of nature into early childhood education is on a continuum from no nature integration to the other end of the continuum where nature is infused in all parts of the program.
 A program that fully integrates nature blurs the lines between the indoor and outdoor space, outdoor time is extensive and often the first activity of the day, natural materials are found throughout the indoor space, and classroom activities are based on seasonal happenings.
 This full integration of nature is NbECE in its purest form.
 Our mission at Samara Early Learning is to help move early childhood programs away from the “no nature” end of the continuum and closer to a full nature-based approach.

 Nature-based preschools, sometimes simply referred to as nature preschools, are licensed early childhood programs for 3-5 year olds where at least 30% of the class day is held outside, nature is infused into all aspects of the program, and the pedagogy emphasizes inquiry-based learning through play and hands-on discovery.
-This means the curriculum is driven by nature (i.e., based on children’s interests), but given the frequent outdoor time experiences are typically rooted in the seasonal happenings of the natural world.
+This means the curriculum is emergent (i.e., based on children’s interests), but given the frequent outdoor time experiences are typically rooted in the seasonal happenings of the natural world.
 Additionally, nature is integrated into the indoor spaces, and the play areas have an overall appearance of a natural area rather than structured play equipment.
 Nature-based preschools include time spent beyond the designated play area, nature infused into the indoor spaces, and with nature as the driving theme of the curriculum (Bailie, 2010; Green Hearts, 2014; Larimore, 2011b, 2011a; R. C. Moore, 2014).
 Another way of describing this is nature is integrated into learning “indoors,” “outdoors,” and “beyond” (Warden, 2015).
 Nature-based preschools are different from forest preschools which include longer periods of time outdoors (70-100%) and limited use, if any, of indoor space (Larimore, 2016; Sobel, 2014).

 This nature-based preschool model originated in the United States with the first nature-based preschool at New Canaan Nature Center in Connecticut in 1967.
 Until the early 2000s many referred to this model as nature-center based preschools (Bailie, 2010) and then the language shifted to nature-based preschools (Larimore, 2011).
 In many cases this history still influences the balance between learning in, about, or with nature in particular nature-based preschools.
 Today there are more than 250 preschools that self-identify as being nature-based.
 (A list of current nature-based preschools is maintained by the Natural Start Alliance.)
 Our goal at Samara Early Learning is for that number to grow into the hundreds and eventually thousands or programs that are implementing high-quality nature-based administrative and teaching practices!

-Forest preschools, sometimes called forest kindergartens, are very similar to nature-based preschools in that they typically serve 3-5 year olds.
-In a forest preschool, however, 70-100% of the day is spent outdoors.
+Forest preschools are very similar to nature-based preschools in that they typically serve 3-5 year olds.
+In a forest preschool, however, 70-100% of the day is spent outdoors (Larimore, 2016; Sobel, 2014).
 As a result, the indoor space is typically less developed and primarily serves as a shelter from inclement weather.
-Like nature-based preschools, nature is infused into all aspects of the program, and the pedagogy emphasizes inquiry-based learning through play and hands-on discovery that emerges from the children’s interests.
+Like nature-based preschools, nature is infused into all aspects of the program, and the pedagogy emphasizes learning through play and hands-on discovery that emerges from the children’s interests.
 Historically forest preschools are rooted in the Germany Waldkindergartens and Swedish Skogsmulle program models (Sobel, 2014).
 Thus, many of these forest preschools refer to themselves as “forest kindergarten” which is the English translation from German.
 In U.S. contexts, I prefer to use “forest preschool” as it clarifies the age range and the fact these programs are typically outside of formal school systems which include kindergarten (i.e., the year before First grade).

 NATURE-BASED KINDERGARTEN & BEYOND